conjurer-rich/fast-flow-flywheel/pages/engagements/engagements-overview.md

   nav: side-navigation
 ---

-The Fast Flow Flywheel™️ is an opinionated approach to aligning, unblocking, and accelerating flow.
+The Fast Flow Flywheel™️ is an approach grounded in practice that seeks to align, unblock, and accelerate flow.
 It is not a prescriptive framework.
 The following engagements are designed to meet you where you are - if you can't find a fit, please [reach out](/contact).

 ## 🧭 Flow Friction Discovery